RMITLibrary/easy_cite/markdown/chicagob.md

 The Chicago Manual of Style editors have released a [Q&A post on referencing AI-generated text](https://www.chicagomanualofstyle.org/qanda/data/faq/topics/Documentation/faq0422.html).
 We have adapted these guidelines to accommodate the current Australian copyright advice that AI tools cannot be listed as authors.
 Instead, use the creator of the tool as the author in the in-text citation and provide bibliographic details in a reference list entry.

 If a shareable URL to the content is available, include it in your reference list entry.
-If the content is not shareable, include the prompt used and the output generated in an appendix.
+If the content is not shareable, include the prompt used and the output generated with a description of how the content was used.
 Include the general URL for the tool and a note about the appendix in the reference list entry.

 **Chicago B (author-date) style** uses an author-date format for in-text citations and a corresponding reference list.